 As you can see, there are a lot of sizes but you don’t have to give them all.
 Click on ‘View All Sizes in Media Manager’.
 As you can see, 5.8” is optional, 4.7”, 4” and 3.5” can use 5.5” Display.
 Drag and drop 1242 x 2208 px screenshots (or 2208 x 1242 px in landscape) in the 5.5” Display section.
 You can upload up to 5 screenshots.

 💡 Tip: Do upload 5 screenshots.
 This is important.
-This is your window display on the App Store.
-This is a communication support.
+It is your window display on the App Store and a communication support.
 The first one is the most important because when scrolling on the App Store, users can see your app title, subtitle, logo and first screenshot, so do it well.

 What you put on it is up to you but I’d recommend clear images and little text.
 It needs to be easy to read and simply understandable.
 If it’s too complicated people will give up.
 Give them a reason to see more and download your app.

 You can also add up to 3 previews, which are short videos (15 to 30 seconds).
 Use them to present your app.
 Don’t try to show how everything works, just the main functionalities.
 Just like before, the aim is to give the users a reason to download your app.

 Like the screenshots, the required resolution is for the 5,5″ Display, others are optional.
 Your file can’t exceed 500MB.
 See all the specifications here.

 - Promotional Text and Description